sfuqua/PassKeep/README.md

 ### Can I contribute? ###

+Sure!
 All contributions should have an approved issue in the tracker.
 Once that's taken care of, feel free to create a pull request.
 Generally, changes to ViewModels or other architecture should include testcases.